tdbe/tdbe.github.io/about.md

 This blog is sparse on writing; I blame it on doing and then also trying to life.

-Here's a 2021 list of excellent dumb things that describe or rhyme with what I am:
+Here's a 2021 list of excellent/dumb philosophical things that rhyme with me:
-* Proponent of egoless individuality, awareness, interestedness
+* Proponent of egoless individuality, awareness, interestedness.
-* Computer scientist chaotic-pensively converging to the ground truth
+* Computer scientist chaotic-pensively converging to the ground truth.
 * Confidence comes from deconstruction, understanding, doing.
 Not surface level shortcuts.
-* Engineer of feeling, soul, style
+* Engineer of feeling, soul, style.
-* Indie director in some circumstances
+* Indie director of feature and circumstance.
-* Business-principles-aware but impatiently so
+* Business-principles-aware but impatiently so.
-* 50-50 logic & feelings fuelled storyteller
+* 50-50 logic & feelings fueled storyteller.
-* My DnD character has a ton of charisma and a lot of situational debuffs to it
+* My DnD character has a ton of charisma and many situational debuffs to it.
-* Comfortable with complexity & n-dimensional space
+* Comfortable in n-dimensional complexity.
-* CEO of wise, loving, and benign disruption
+* Co-lead of wise, loving, and benign collaborative disruption.
-* Hyperawareness, hyperfocus, hyperplayfulness is the opposite of being comfortably numb to the signal.
+* Hyperawareness & hyperfocus is the opposite of being comfortably numb to signal.
-* Protopian futures lover, bitter optimist.
+* Creative at heart but specced with hard science and bitter optimism.

 Check [my portfolio](https://www.deferredreality.com) for some projects and game-y things.